Housing vaccine mandate FAQs

 Why is WSU mandating a COVID vaccine to live on campus this fall?

-While recent survey results regarding the number of students who are already vaccinated are surprisingly good, we are mindful of the particular risks of congregate living; therefore, we are implementing a targeted mandate for students living in university housing for the 2021-22 academic year.
+While recent survey results regarding the number of students who are already vaccinated are surprisingly good, we are mindful of the particular risks of congregate living; therefore, students living in university housing.
 This step is supported by survey results from current housing residents who overwhelmingly support a targeted mandate.
 This targeted mandate which is similar to those implemented by several Michigan universities will help protect those who live in close proximity to each other in on-campus suites and apartments.
 It will also help us prevent the spread of the virus on our campus while allowing students to interact and engage face to face a vital part of the college experience.

 How do I prove I have been vaccinated?